Sustainable

 Symbolgrafik: Anführungszeichen

-They have a low CO2 footprint.
+Door drops have a low carbon footprint.

 Symbolgrafik: Anführungszeichen